hustZhangYu/Group-meeting/README.md

 ### 2023.3.16
 Perturbation calculation for Multifrctal states.\
-The origin of MBC region and Ergidic breaking.
+The origin of MBC region and Ergodic breaking.